LAW OF TRUST: IMPORTANCE OF TRUST LAW IN SAFEGUARDING WEALTH AND PROSPERITY IN NIGERIA

 functions to professionals or agents and provides protection by granting them discharge from

-liability when they act in accordance with the act’s provisions and the trust’s terms.
+liability when they act in accordance with the act’s provisions and the trust’s terms. - Trustee Investment Act: This act provides guidelines for trustees on the investment of

 trust funds, ensuring that they act prudently and in the best interests of the beneficiaries.
 It